gem/oq-engine/doc/manual/hazard.rst

 ~~~~~~~~~~~~~~~
 In order to run this calculator, the parameter ``calculation_mode`` needs to be set to
 ``scenario``.
 The user can run scenario calculations with and without conditioning the
-gorund shaking to station and macroseismic data.
+ground shaking to station and macroseismic data.
 The ground motion fields will be computed at each of the sites and for
 each of the intensity measure types specified in the job configuration file.